Skip to main content

 Timeout Threshold: Your endpoint must respond within 3 seconds to avoid timeout failures.

 Events may arrive out of order due to network conditions and retry logic.
-Always use the timestamp field in the event payload to determine the correct chronological sequence.
+Always use the occurred_at field inside each record in the event data array to determine the correct chronological sequence — not the outer timestamp, which reflects when Catena dispatched the delivery.

 Events that fail all automatic retries are stored in the Dead Letter Queue for up to 14 days.
 You can replay these events at any time using the Replay API to recover from temporary outages or issues.